Ochlology

 of stock market prices," like Stephen Hawking on God, is continuously

-flouted onthe ground.
+flouted on the ground.

-One market analyst who
+One analyst who

 Richard Arms.
 He draws his charts by

 what he calls "equivolume."
-The Arms
+The is to let

-the x-axis measure not time
+the x-axis measure, not time

-in the usual sense, but the number
+in the ephemeris sense, but by the number

 of transactions